-Adult \$13.00 per night

-Child/youth (5-17 years) \$6.50 per night

-Preschooler (0-4 years) Free

-Fees can be paid either on-line or by Eftpos or Credit Card at the Kauaeranga Visitor Centre.
-There is a selfregistration, twenty-four hour payment facility at the Kauaeranga Visitor Centre (cash only).

-Powered site

-Kahikatea Powered site is located just next to the visitor centre.
+Kahikatea powered site is located just next to the visitor centre.
 This site has space for 14 self-contained, electrically certified motorhomes.
 Four large sites are available for buses.
 Bookings for this site may be made online or through the Kauaeranga Visitor Centre (07 867 9080).
 Keys for the power need to be collected from the visitor centre.
 Keys may be collected after hours by prior arrangement.

-Fees:
+Fees

-Adult \$16.00 per night

-Child/youth (5-17 years) \$8.00 per night
+Adult \$11.00 per night Child/youth (5-17 yr) \$5.50 per night

-Preschooler (0-4 years) Free

-Backcountry Campsites (no vehicle access)
+Backcountry campsites (no vehicle access)

-There are camping areas near the Pinnacles Hut (Dancing Camp), at Billygoat Basin and Moss Creek in the Kauaeranga Valley and also at Crosbies Hut.
+There are camping areas near the Pinnacles Hut (Dancing Camp), at Billygoat Basin and Moss Creek in the Kauaeranga valley and also at Crosbies Hut.
 All sites except Moss Creek must be booked online at www.doc.govt.nz.
 Bookings through the Kauaeranga Visitor Centre incur a booking fee.

-Fees: